Swastik-achar/Exploding_Kitten_Game/README.md

 ```
 ## NOTE
 ```
 Inorder to run server need to configure REDIS.
-Create .env file in server (sample of .env is provided in code as .env_sample) and enter the details.
+Create a ".env" file in server (sample of ".env" is provided in code as ".env_sample") and enter the details.
 ```